-In a 2006 study, my former colleague Sam Batkins looked at fiscal trends in Maryland and came to some very disturbing conclusions.
-In recent years, state spending growth has far outstripped the ability of citizens to pay for it.1
+In a study released last year, my former colleague Sam Batkins looked at fiscal trends in Maryland and came to some very disturbing conclusions.
+In recent years, state spending growth has far outstripped the ability of citizens to pay for it.